This post may contain affiliate links.

 A beehive has a bottom “deep” and one or more “supers” above that.

-To get started you’ll need the following basic equipment:
+To get started, you’ll need the following basic equipment:

-• A Bee Suit– while experienced “bee whisperers” can maintain their hive with less protection, it is always a safe choice to buy a full bee suit to ensure you don’t get stung if you upset your bees.
+While experienced “bee whisperers” can maintain their hive with less protection, it is always a safe choice to buy a full bee suit to ensure you don’t get stung if you upset your bees.
 We recommend a suit with a full hood (or veil) that zips at the collar.
-Most full suits also come with a pair of gloves, but you’ll also want need a good pair of tall boots (rubber boots like these work well).

-• Hive Parts and Equipment – a typical Langstroth bee hive is made up of a “deep” which is the bottom box where the bees will reproduce, a “super” which is a smaller box that fits on top of that for bees to build in, plus a cover and a base.
 If you are just beginning, you can often get a starter kit that comes with all of the necessary components to get started.
 Betterbee and Dadant are two large beekeeping supply houses.
 Betterbee offers a starter kit that also includes a hive tool (which helps you to separate and work with frames), a smoker (which helps to subdue the bees for working in the hive), a beekeeping book, and some gloves and a veil/hood combo.
-You’ll also need a bee “brush”, which is a soft-bristled brush to help you gently move bees out of the way as you are working your hive.

 2 1